joecullin/do-you-need/README.md

 - Thank you https://hexwords.netlify.app/ for the semantic hex colors.
 Background is `#DEC1DE`.
 - Thank you https://langworth.com/ for additions to the list!

+# Bye!

+In June 2023 this domain registration will expire.
+Like so many of the sites above, the joke will be short-lived.
+I got the domain cheap.
+It was either $.99 or free, I can't remember.
+Renewal is $50/year and definitely not worth it.
+I've never bothered setting up analytics or even looking at web server logs to measure traffic.
+I doubt anyone will care when this site goes away, but if you miss it, feel free to take the code and/or the domain!